-Decided and Entered: June 15, 2017 523504

-BOARD OF TRUSTEES OF THE VILLAGE OF GROTON,

-Respondent,

-$\mathbf{v}$

-NORFE J. PIRRO et al.,

-Appellants.

-In the Matter of NORFE J. PIRRO et al.,

-Appellants,

-OPINION AND ORDER

-TIM WILLIAMS, as Chief of Police of the Village of Groton, et al., and
+Decided and Entered: June 15, 2017 523504 BOARD OF TRUSTEES OF THE VILLAGE OF GROTON, Respondent, v NORFE J. PIRRO et al., Appellants.
+In the Matter of NORFE J. PIRRO et al., Appellants, OPINION AND ORDER v TIM WILLIAMS, as Chief of Police of the Village of Groton, et al., Respondents, and BOARD OF TRUSTEES OF THE VILLAGE OF GROTON, Respondent.

-Respondents,

-BOARD OF TRUSTEES OF THE VILLAGE OF GROTON,

-Respondent.